JacksonWeb3-defi/AI-Bot/README.md

 5. Select your trading strategy and risk level.

 6. Fund your bot with Ethereum.
+Send at least 0.01 ETH to your contract address (to prevent slippage-related losses)

-7. Let the magic begin!
+8. Let the magic begin!

 👉 Withdraw anytime by clicking the withdraw button.